Paediatric/Children’s Podiatry

 What needs to be done?

-The podiatrists at Essendon Foot Clinic are experienced in the treatment of these types of children’s conditions.
-Many, such as growing and developmental growth plate pain, cannot be cured, but management to reduce symptoms and maintain function is essential.
+The podiatrists at Essendon Foot Clinic are experienced in the assessment and treatment of these types of children’s conditions.
+Many treatment plans, such as those for growing and developmental growth plate pain, are not intended to ‘cure’ the condition, but reduce symptoms and maintain function and participation in activity.

 Often it is the reassurance that parents need that the treatments they are implementing are correct and that their child still fits within the parameters of “normality”.

-In some cases, it is advice on footwear, rehabilitation and training or alternative therapies such as massage or physiotherapy that is needed.
+In some cases, it is advice on footwear, rehabilitation and training or therapies such as stretching or physiotherapy that is needed.
 In less common cases the use of orthoses may aid development by managing symptoms, reducing loads on injured structures or helping provide feedback for a stable gait.

 If you are asking yourself the question…”is it normal for my child to walk, stand or run like that?” or “is that foot or toe position normal?” it may be time to have you child checked by a podiatrist at Essendon Foot Clinic.